mpostol/ASMD/README.md

 ### Ho to Install

 Download and run the file `UA.ModelDesigner.exe` to unzip the content to the selected folder and create an icon on the desktop.
 The application will run after unpacking.
-To restart the application you may use the icon on the desktop or double click the application file `<target>\UA.ModelDesigner\OOI.UA.ModelDesigner.exe`, where \<target\> is the already selected folder during the installation.
-To uninstall the software and embedded example simply delete the \<target\> folder and the icon.
+To restart the application you may use the icon on the desktop or double click the application file `<target>\CAS.UA.ModelDesigner.exe`, where `<target>` is the already selected folder during the installation.
+To uninstall the software and embedded example delete the `<target>` folder and the icon.

 > Note: The self-extracting zip file and the main application are not code-signed.
 The unsigned executable may not be allowed by your company IT policy.
 The installer package containing signed stuff is on the project road map #89.
 Further development planning is based on the sponsors' priorities.

 ### How to open an example

 This section contains information about the Address Space Model Designer sample solutions that illustrate the structure and techniques used for designing models and defining bindings between model nodes and real-time process data.

 The section [Information Models Development][IMD] of the online ebook covers details on how to get started using the attached examples.
 The solution `BoilerExampleSolution` contains a boiler model.
 This model is described in the [ReferenceApplication Producer - Boilers Set Simulator][boiler].
 Check out the section [Companion Specification - Information Model for Analyzers][ADI] to get more about `ADIExempleSolution` example.

-Selected examples is added to the folder `<target>\UA.ModelDesigner\EmbeddedExample`.
+Selected examples is added to the folder `<target>\EmbeddedExample`.
 The following step by step instruction will guide you on how to open the examples.

 - The folder `EmbeddedExample` contains two examples
   - `BoilerExampleSolution` - a set of unmanned boilers spread geographically, which have to be monitored and remotely controlled